Surgical Procedures: Surgery and Staging for Esophageal Cancer

 - Fever.
 Your team will tell you at what temperature they should be contacted.

-- Bleeding, redness, warmth, drainage or other signs of infection at the incision.
+- Bleeding, redness, warmth, drainage, or other signs of infection at the incision.

 - Any new or worsening pain.

-- Difficulty breathing and/or a persistent cough.
+- Difficulty breathing and/or a persistent cough (cough that won’t go away).

 - Trouble eating or drinking and/or if you are vomiting after meals.